pravg-amd/shark-ai/docs/programming_guide.md

 program, compile it with IREE and plug it into the `shortfin` serving engine (or other harness as needed).

-In all usage and compilation modes, SHARK Tank models and layers make explicit use of various key features:
+In all usage and compilation modes, amdshark Tank models and layers make explicit use of various key features:

 * Dynamism: With Torch Dynamo's excellent and detailed support for dynamic